 You will almost certainly encounter many factors along the way that could change or alter plans, such as sickness, a job relocation, change in marital status or family size, or the need to move an older parent into your home.
 A term we use often these days is “financial peace”—we help our customers seek and maintain financial peace.
 By looking at the big picture, long term, home ownership becomes part of this vision.

-Call Isakov Planning Group today at XXX-XXX-XXXX if you are unsure how much to budget for a new home purchase while maintaining your current lifestyle.
+Call Isakov Planning Group today if you are unsure how much to budget for a new home purchase while maintaining your current lifestyle.